Gizzard Worm or Amidostomum Anseris

 Treatment

 Prevention is better than cure.
 Keeping geese on fresh pasture and worming them regularly should prevent Gizzard worms.
 Pay particular attention to worming young goslings around 12 weeks.
-As with all internal parasites, there are many treatments that will kill these worms including Leamisole and Panacur (speak to your vet about these) Flubenvet is available off the shelf without prescription and is licensed for Geese, unlike other treatments but can be tricky to give to geese that are eating a lot of grass.
+As with all internal parasites, many treatments will kill these worms, including Leamisole and Panacur (speak to your vet about these) Flubenvet is available off the shelf without prescription and is licensed for Geese, unlike other treatments but can be tricky to give to geese that are eating a lot of grass.